dortania/OpenCore-Install-Guide/config-laptop.plist/broadwell.md

 Generally follow these steps when setting up your iGPU properties.
 Follow the configuration notes below the table if they say anything different:

 1. When initially setting up your config.plist, only set AAPL,ig-platform-id - this is normally enough
-2. If you boot and you get no graphics acceleration (7MB VRAM and solid background for dock), then you likely need to try different AAPL,ig-platform-id values add stolenmem patches or even add a device-id
+2. If you boot and you get no graphics acceleration (7MB VRAM and solid background for dock), then you likely need to try different `AAPL,ig-platform-id` values, add stolenmem patches, or even add a `device-id` property.

 | AAPL,ig-platform-id | Port Count | Comment |
 | ------------------- | ---------- | ------- |